This post may contain affiliate links. Please read our disclosure policy.

 - Uncover the pan and give it a good stir.
 Continue to cook it for a couple more minutes, stirring often (the sauce will thicken quickly as the gnocchi releases more starch).

 - Once the sauce is thickened to your liking, stir in the parmesan cheese.
 If the sauce gets too thick at any point, add in another splash of wine or cream.
-Season with extra salt & pepper as needed and serve immediately.
+Season with salt & pepper as needed and serve immediately.

 Notes